-Ian Woollen lives to write every morning in Bloomington, Indiana, come hell or high water (both of which have done so).
-Afternoons, he walks to an office downtown and works as a psychotherapist.
-His short fiction has appeared in a variety of mags, including The Massachusetts Review, SmokeLong Quarterly, Fiction Southeast, Split Lip, and The Mid-American Review, from which he received a Sherwood Anderson Prize.
+Ian Woollen lives to write every morning in Bloomington, Indiana, come hell or high water (both have done so).
+His short fiction has appeared in a variety of mags, including The North Dakota Quarterly, Failbetter, The Westchester Review, The Massachusetts Review, SmokeLong Quarterly, Fiction Southeast, Split Lip, and The Mid-American Review, from which he received a Sherwood Anderson Prize.
 His wife is a choral conductor.
 He sings in her church choir.

 Novel #1, STAKEOUT ON MILLENNIUM DRIVE (Ramble House) won a 2006 Best Books of Indiana Award.
 Novel #2, HOOSIER LIFE & CASUALTY(Casperian Books, 2009) fell through the cracks somewhere.
 Novel #3, UNCLE ANTON'S ATOMIC BOMB (Coffeetown Press, 2014) was a Finalist for the Balcones Fiction Prize.
 Novel #4, MUIR WOODS OR BUST (Coffeetown Press, 2017) won an INDIES Bronze Award (for Humor/Satire).